My desire to create one of the biggest and best apps to learn English vocabulary

 2. The chance to listen and read to a text at the same time:

 3. Typical information included on a bottom sheet when you click on a word or phrase.
-Here the target vocabulary item in question is the phrasal verb stand out:
+Here the target lexical item in question is the phrasal verb stand out:

 4. Pay heed to the orange and white icon in the top right hand corner of each bottom sheet.
 Let me explain the idea behind Komified’s snazzy Vocab feature now.